jackfranklin/react-ast-viewer/README.md

 ## TODO

 - add Path support for a more complicated code example
+- better support for errors when unknown node found
 - add ability to "zoom in" on a section of the code (will require the ability to find some of the AST given the path of the component)
 - generally test with more complex code examples
 - spruce up the CSS!